As an Amazon Associate I earn from qualifying purchases.

-Now… Don’t get me wrong, I am a cheerleader for all of the cookies I’ve brought you so far (and the last 2 I have coming next week) in this extravagant cookie parade, but these cookies… Ohhh, these cookies.
-They hold a place near and dear to my heart.
-And Matt’s.
+Now… Don’t get me wrong, I am a cheerleader for all of the cookies I’ve ever brought you so far EVER and also in this extravagant cookie parade, but these cookies…

-Let’s back up to a few years ago: in December 2012, Matt decided he was going to give up sweets until our wedding in June 2013.
+Let’s back up to a several years ago: in December 2012, Matt decided he was going to give up sweets until our wedding in June 2013.
 Now, this was a huge feat.
 HUGE.

 Matt loves sweets, like, a lot.
-This man, with all of his muscles and intense focus in the gym 6 days a week can get completely undone in a matter of moments if you place cookies/candy/ice cream/gelato/chocolate/sugar in general in front of him.
+This man, with all of his muscles and intense focus in the gym can get completely undone in a matter of moments if you place cookies/candy/ice cream/gelato/chocolate/sugar in general in front of him.

-I didn’t think he could do it, but he did, and at our wedding, I think he ate 6 cupcakes, not to mention the 5 EACH that we ate the day after our wedding.
+I didn’t think he could do it, but he did, and at our wedding (in June 2013), I think he ate 6 cupcakes, not to mention the 5 EACH that we ate the day after our wedding.
 Oopsies.
 BUT THEY WERE SO GOOD (thanks, Sarah! ♥ )!!

 Often times, he just picks one of everything, if he’s able to.
-When we go out to eat, we always splitzies.
+When we go out to eat or order in, we always splitzies.